 2. Ace the law enforcement test preparation with online tests

 Most law enforcement agencies require candidates to pass a qualification exam and preparing with online tests is one of the easiest possibilities.
 JobTestPrep offers custom made PrepPacks™ to help you prepare for your upcoming exam.
 Start practicing for your Law enforcement test here!
 These guides will help you pass the exam and outperform your competition.
+On of the most popular and highest rated Police Exam Prep Courses is PoliceExam911 from Sergeant Godoy.

 Police written exam questions and answers

 Each state and individual law enforcement agency may have their own written exam.
 Therefore, when you start studying for the police written exam it is beneficial to focus on the exam that you will be taking.
 Using whatever study guides are available, even if they are not specific for the individual test you will be taking, are still extremely helpful.
 In order to get a brief idea of the type of questions you have to answer, here are a few sample questions with answers.
+Find out about the top rated PoliceExam911 Prep Course.

 An officer captures a bank robber.
 To show appreciation, the manager gives the officer $100.00.
 The officer accepts.
 The action is: